Jennifer Todhunter, Editor-in-Chief

 Jennifer is a Canadian writer from southwestern British Columbia.
-Her stories have appeared in SmokeLong Quarterly, Necessary Fiction, Hypertrophic Literary, and elsewhere.
+Her stories have appeared in SmokeLong Quarterly, Necessary Fiction, CHEAP POP, and elsewhere.
+She was named to Wigleaf’s Top 50 Very Short Fictions 2018.
 She’s online at foxbane.ca and @JenTod_.

 Cathy Ulrich, Fiction Editor